-The Excelsior Boys’ Home, in North Brighton, was established by Mr William Groom in 1886.
+The Excelsior Boys’ Home, in North Brighton, was established by William Groom in 1886.
 Initially, the Home provided temporary accommodation for boys until they could be placed in suitable situations (generally in the country).
-In 1893 it was proclaimed as a Reformatory under the Juvenile Offenders Act 1887.
+In 1893 it was proclaimed as a private reformatory under the Juvenile Offenders Act 1887.
 The Home closed in around 1915.

 The foundation stone of the Excelsior Boys’ Home was laid in December 1886.
-The home was to be constructed in the yard of William Groom’s own property in Elwood Street, North Brighton (previously, the Grooms had housed boys in their home).
-A newspaper article in 1886 reported that much good had already come from Mrs Groom’s ‘self denial and motherly attention to the poor waifs’.
+The home was to be constructed in the yard of the Grooms’ own property in Elwood Street, North Brighton (previously, the Grooms had given temporary accommodation to boys in their home).
+A newspaper article in 1886 stated that the building being constructed would have four small bedrooms, and a dining room which would accommodate 6 boys when it was used at night as a bedroom.
+It noted that that much good had already come from Mrs Groom’s “self denial and motherly attention to the poor waifs” (The Argus, 13 December 1886).

 The object of the Excelsior Home in Brighton was to provide temporary accommodation for boys until they could be placed in suitable situations (generally in the country).
 A newspaper article from 1887 reported that:

 Every lad, as he proceeds to the country, carries with him a letter, stating to his employer his previous character and the particular temptation which it is advisable for some time to keep out of his way.
-If he has played the part of a thief, a larrikin, or a criminal of any sort, the farmer is duly warned.
+If he has played the part of a thief, a larrikin, or a criminal of any sort, the farmer is duly warned (The Sydney Morning Herald, 4 January 1887).

 From